 SAIT’s non-credit certificates of achievement and completion are offered through our Centre for Continuing Education and Professional Studies.

 - Certificate of Achievement:

 - Certificates of achievement recognize the completion of a program that includes a formal evaluation of performance and a minimum of 144 (required and elective) course hours.
 Certificates of achievement typically develop broader, complex skillsets.
 As of July 1, 2022, students have up to three years to complete the certificate.
-Students who began these programs before July 1, 2022 continue to have five calendar years within which to complete the certificate.
+Students who began these programs before July 1, 2022 continue to have five calendar years within which to complete the program.

 - Certificate of Completion:

 - Certificates of completion recognize the completion of a program that includes a formal evaluation of performance and a minimum of 30 to a maximum of 143-course hours.
 These certificates are shorter in duration compared to certificates of achievement and offer a focused education program.
 As of July 1, 2022, students have up to three years to complete the certificate.
 Students who began these programs before July 1, 2022 continue to have five calendar years within which to complete the program.